SnowflakeAi/documentation/api.md

 Errors
 ------

-The Snowflake API uses the following error codes:
+The Snowflake API will return normal HTTP error codes when something goes wrong.
+Depending on the error code you may want to just retry the same command.

 Error|Code|Meaning
 -----|----|-------